dafny-lang/dafny/docs/DafnyRef/Types.md

 In the sequence slice operation, _slices_ is a nonempty list of length designators separated and optionally terminated by a colon, and there is at least one colon.
-Each length designator is a non-negative integer-based numeric; the sum of the length deisgnators is no greater than `|s|`.
+Each length designator is a non-negative integer-based numeric; the sum of the length designators is no greater than `|s|`.
 If there are _k_ colons, the operation produces _k + 1_ consecutive subsequences from `s`, with the length of each indicated by the corresponding length designator, and returns these as a sequence of